 Cannock Chase is a large area of natural deciduous woodland, coniferous plantations and lowland heath, creating a diverse environments for many wild mushrooms to flourish during the autumn months.
 At 26 square miles it is the smallest Area of Outstanding Natural Beauty (AONB) in mainland Britain, established as such in 1958 for its beautiful landscape, history and wildlife.
 It supports around 800 wild deer and a number of endangered birds as well as slow worms, grass snakes, adders and the common lizard.

 Being on the outskirts of Rugeley and Cannock, this former Royal Forest is easy to reach from Stafford, Wolverhampton, Lichfield, Sutton Coldfield, Birmingham, Telford and even Burton-on-Trent.

-We’ll be meeting at the car park, the course starts there with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
+We’ll be meeting at the car park, the course starts there with a short introduction on what to look for, our foraging code and a brief of the Countryside Act, where it relates to foraging.